 Of our five senses there is none so intricately connected to our emotions as our sense of smell.
 The physiological explanation for this is related to our limbic system in our brain that processes both smell and emotion.
 Not only that, our olfactory centre interacts directly with the hippocampus, the part of our brain responsible for the formation of new memories.

-This month, as we attempt to build healthy foundations for the year ahead, let’s learn more about the scents that will support our health and help us feel good.
+This month, as we attempt to build healthy foundations for what lies ahead, let’s learn more about the scents that will support our health and help us feel good.

 If you Want to Feel Uplifted